ceos-seo/data_cube_ui/docs/ui_install.md

 ---

 Q:
->   Tasks don't start - when submitted on the UI, a progress bar is created but there is never any progress.
+> Tasks don't start - when submitted on the UI, a progress bar is created but
+> there is never any progress.

 A:
 > This state means that the Celery worker pool is not accepting your task.
-Check your server to ensure that a celery worker process is running with `ps aux | grep celery`.
+> Check your server to ensure that a celery worker process is running with
-    If there is a Celery worker running, check that the `MASTER_NODE` setting is set in the `settings.py` file to point to your server and that Celery is able to connect - if you are currently using the daemon process, stop it and run the worker in the terminal.
+> `ps aux | grep celery`.
+If there is a Celery worker running, check that
+> the `MASTER_NODE` setting is set in the `settings.py` file to point to
+> your server and that Celery is able to connect - if you are currently using
+> the daemon process, stop it and run the worker in the terminal.

 ---

 Q:
->   I'm seeing some SQL related errors in the Celery logs that prevent tasks from running.
+> I'm seeing some SQL-related errors in the Celery logs that prevent tasks from
+> running.

 A:
 > Run the Django migrations to ensure that you have the latest database schemas.
-If you have updated recently, ensure that you have a database table for each app.
+> If you have updated recently, ensure that you have a database table for each app.
-    If any are missing, run `python manage.py makemigrations {app_name}` followed by `python manage.py migrate`.
+> If any are missing, run `python manage.py makemigrations {app_name}` followed
+> by `python manage.py migrate`.

 ---